Skip to Main Content

 Journal Articles

-Academic journals are periodicals that contain articles written for a particular field of study.
-They can also be referred to as scholarly, scientific or peer reviewed journals.
-Academic journals are important sources of information and are great sources to use in your assessments.
+Academic journals are periodicals that publish articles focused on specific fields of study.
+Also known as scholarly, scientific, or peer-reviewed journals, they are highly valued sources of credible information and are excellent resources to use in your assessments.

 Articles in academic journals are usually peer-reviewed meaning they go through a rigorous reviewing process before they are published where the work of researchers is scrutinised and validated by others in their discipline.
 Due to this process, academic journal articles are regarded as being more credible than articles from popular or trade journals and magazines.

-• Conduct a simple search for a journal name, article title or subject terms
+1. Conduct a general search for a journal name, article title or subject terms.
+Library catalogue search screenshot

-• On the results page, use the 'Tweak my results' filters on the right to filter to journals or articles - for example, peer-reviewed journals or articles
+2. On the results page, use the ‘Tweak my results’ filters on the right to narrow your search to journals or articles (e.g. peer-reviewed journals or articles).
+Library catalogue search screenshot

-2. Enter your search terms and select a 'Material Type' (e.g. journals or articles)
+2. In the ‘Advanced Search’ box enter your search terms and select a ‘Material Type’ such as journals or articles – then select 'search'.
+Library catalogue search screenshot

 On the Google Scholar results page, if a journal article is available in the Library's collection, there will be a link to the article as illustrated below: